WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 * Sent November newsletter
 * Ran December meet-up session
+* Submitted edited draft of phenomenology paper, did lots of cutting to get it into the word count!
+  * NS is now doing the bringing it together as coherent cut draft with rest of chapter
 * Met with MP
-* Submitted edited draft of phenomenology paper
+  * had long chat, did mutual presentations
+  * will meet again now that Bastian is back
+  * Bastian might meet MP tomorrow in Paris
 * Ethics work with DS
-* Met with AM to plan co-writing
+* Met with AM to plan co-writing for AutSPACEs copy
+  * chat with DS on if way to pay/fund her

 #### What did you struggle with?